 In my books, the perfect oatmeal cookie is crunchy and crispy on the outside but soft and chewy in the middle - and these cookies definitely fit that description!
 I've seen variations for these nutritious, vegan cookies all over the blog world so I decided to make them using the ingredients I had on hand.
-Not only do I love the fact that they taste incredible, but they are also super healthy so it's a win-win recipe!
+It’s a delicious, winning recipe!

 2 cups quick oats